PRProd/HA-Firemote/README.md

 <br>

 ## Launcher Button Customizations
 You are not limited to only using the launcher buttons that come with Firemote.
-Through YAML, you can define your own working buttons in one of two ways: defining a script or constructing a service call.
+Through YAML, you can define your own working buttons in one of two ways: defining a script or constructing an action call.

 Example:
 ```yaml